| |

 Lesser Vehicle

-only leads to liberation, a "personal" kind of "nirvāna" characterized by
+only leads to liberation, a "personal" kind of "nirvâna" characterized by

-the end of samsaric suffering, but not to Awakening, the full
+the end of samsaric suffering, but not to awakening, the full

 enlightenment intended by the Buddha.
 This implies the Arhat has in fact

-not eliminated all obscurations.
+to afflictive emotions & the emptiness of self.
 While the foes of desire, hatred

 and ignorance have been destroyed, achieving liberation from cyclic